-Whether you are considering your first timber sale or timberland purchase, or you have been involved with timberland for many years, there is one question that every landowner asks; “What is my timber worth?”
-The most truthful answer is, “It all depends!”
-For the landowner that wants to make good decisions and manage wisely, this creates a real dilemma.
+Whether you are considering your first timberland purchase, your firsttimber sale, or you have owned timberland for many years, there is one question that every landowner asks – “What is my timber worth?”
+The answer to this question is, “It depends!”
+For the landowner who wants to make the right decision and manage their property wisely, this creates a real dilemma.

-Variables affecting the value of timber include property, local, regional, and national influences that ultimately determine timber product pricing and value.
+Variables affecting the value of timber include property-specific characteristics as well as local, regional, and national influences that ultimately determine timber product pricing and value.

 Property factors affecting timber pricing include:

 - the size of the timbered area

 - access to the timber